Assault Crimes Lawyer in Denver

 Kevin Cahill Knows How to Fight Your Assault Charges

 Of course, the real trick is knowing how to fight back against your charges so that you can increase your likelihood of getting them reduced or even dropped altogether.
-From his years of defending these kinds of cases, that’s something Denver criminal defense Attorney Kevin Cahill understands intimately.
+From his years of defending these kinds of assault cases, that’s something Denver attorney, Kevin Cahill, understands intimately.

 - Self-defense.
 If you only hurt someone because you were acting to protect yourself, this shouldn’t be labeled an assault.
 Mr. Cahill can help to gather evidence to support this argument.